JeremyAnsel/xwa_hooks/xwa_hook_engine_sound/zip/readme.txt

-AmbientSoundOffsetY = offset in meters AmbientSoundOffsetZ = offset in meters AmbientSoundDistance = distance in meters
+AmbientSoundOffsetY = offset in meters AmbientSoundOffsetZ = offset in meters AmbientSoundDistance = distance in meters AmbientSoundDistanceX = distance in meters AmbientSoundDistanceY = distance in meters AmbientSoundDistanceZ = distance in meters

 Others custom sounds can be replaced in "Wave\Sfx_Sounds.lst".